prechelt/typecheck-decorator/README.md

 Limitations
 ===========

-- So far, there is no support for
+- There is currently no support for
   - ``tg.Callable`` (*)
   - ``tg.io`` (*)
   - ``tg.re`` (*)